Loras College: Campus

-Loras sits on a 65 acre campus located atop several hills in Dubuque.
-The grounds are bounded by Loras Boulevard on the south, Kirkwood Street on the north, Henion Street on the east, and Alta Vista Street on the west.
-The campus is surrounded by residential neighborhoods on all sides, some of which are among the most historic in the city.
-The college consists of 23 buildings, 2 athletic fields, a stadium, and 5 tennis courts.
-Because of its high location, several of the buildings provide excellent views of Downtown Dubuque and the Mississippi River.
+Loras College occupies a 65 acre campus on several hills in Dubuque.
+The campus is bounded by Loras Boulevard on the south, Kirkwood Street on the north, Henion Street on the east, and Alta Vista Street on the west.
+It is surrounded by residential neighborhoods.
+The campus contains 23 buildings, two athletic fields, a stadium, and five tennis courts.
+The campus buildings include: